connexcs/docs/docs/developers/scriptforge.md

 ```

 ### Driver
-A driver is a module export wihch may contain several pre-defined functions dependent on the integration, flow is an example for DID Driver.
+A driver is a module export which may contain several pre-defined functions dependent on the integration, flow is an example for DID Driver.

 ``` js
 module.export = {